Hitman: Agent 47: Critical response

 IGN gave the film a score of 6.0/10, saying, "Hitman: Agent 47 is almost certainly going to be too much of a generic action film for those heavily invested in the game franchise, and too video game-like for those who aren't."
 IrishFilmCritic gave the film 3.5/5 stars, describing the target audience as "those of us who grew up in the 70's and 80's and thrived on overly exaggerated action films with anything that starred Arnold Schwarzenegger, Sylvester Stallone and Bruce Willis...
 Go to this movie and just have fun, it's that simple."
 Kotaku also gave the film a positive review.

 Tech-savvy site Geek.com awarded the film a decent review.
 Critic Will Greenwald commented that "It isn't a must-watch, and doesn't stand out as memorable or terrible, but it's enjoyable enough to at least feel like Hitman...
 The premise feels like The Professional...
 And, as stupid as that all sounds, it's actually very loosely the plot of the first Hitman game, Hitman: Codename 47... the first hour the film feels like a bizarre take on The Terminator.
 The action is frantic and creative.
 Gunplay feels a bit like Equilibrium, which means it's eye-catching, brutal, and incredibly unrealistic... and it's entertaining despite not feeling as genuine and harsh as the action in Dredd or John Wick...
 I liked Hitman: Agent 47, but it's not a very good movie.
 It's uneven and weird, and while it's much more enjoyable than the previous Hitman film, it doesn't leave a very lasting impression.
 It's not Hitman boring and it's not Street Fighter: The Legend of Chun-Li bad or faithless to the source material, but it isn't consistently as strong as it could have been with a bit more logic in the writing and much less reliance on CG and film speed trickery to make the fights seem flashier (and faker).
 There are just too many little things that feel off for the big, eye-catching things to really stay with you."

 The Sci-Fi Movie Page awarded the film two stars out of five.
 Film critic Tim Janson stated: "First time Director Aleksander Bach makes the mistake in thinking that more characters with special abilities makes for a better film.
 Unfortunately this is not the case.
 There's little attempt at developing any of the characters as more than one-dimensional cutouts."

+Home media

+20th Century Fox Home Entertainment released Hitman: Agent 47 on DVD and Blu-ray on December 29, 2015.